soundcrowd-ursula/mttkay.github.com/source/_posts/2013-08-25-functional-reactive-programming-on-android-with-rxjava.markdown

 [RxJava](https://github.com/Netflix/RxJava) is an implementation of the Reactive Extensions (Rx) on the JVM, courtesy of Netflix.
-Rx was first conceived by Erik Meijer on the Microsoft .NET platform, as a way of combining data or event streams with reactive data structures and functional composition.
+Rx was first conceived by Erik Meijer on the Microsoft .NET platform, as a way of combining data or event streams with reactive objects and functional composition.
 In Rx, events are modeled as observable streams, to which observers are subscribed.
-These streams, or observables for short, can be filtered, transformed and composed in various ways before its results are emitted to an observer.
+These streams, or observables for short, can be filtered, transformed and composed in various ways before their results are emitted to an observer.
 Every observer is defined over three simple messages:
 `onNext`, `onCompleted`, and `onError`.
 Concurrency is a variable in this equation, and abstracted away in the form of schedulers.
 Generally, every observable stream